 The storage and retirement of Boeing 737 Classics increased by nearly 25% in 2012, reflecting the aging of the fleet and difficult in finding new homes for some of the models.
 An analysis using the Aviation Week fleets database shows that 114 Boeing 737-300, -400 and -500 aircraft were retired in 2012, up from 81 in 2011.
 That is a 41% increase.
 The number of stored Classics, meanwhile, rose from 140 as of Jan.
 1, 2012, to 161 by year-end, a 15% increase.
 There were some ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "More Boeing 737 Classics Retired And Mothballed In 2012".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "More Boeing 737 Classics Retired And Mothballed In 2012".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.